klinkby/Borigo2iCal/README.md

 ## Usage

-After deployment the app will expose the endpoint: `https://<YOURSITE>.azurewebsites.net/api/bookings?date=2023-11-10`
+After deployment the app will expose the endpoint: `https://<YOURSITE>.azurewebsites.net/api/bookings/{facilityId}`

-The date parameter is optional and defaults to today's date minus 4 days.
+The facilityId parameter is required to id the HeyNabo! facility.
 The function returns a VCalendar file with the bookings from the specified date.

 ## Hosting